 The insurance carrier will coordinate a meeting with a medical professional.
 The meeting usually takes 30 minutes or less to gather blood and urine samples.
 You will also have your blood pressure, pulse, and heart rate recorded.

-Other Tips on Getting Approved
+Tips on Getting Approved with Good Rates

-We want to be sure you are able to get the best policy for the best price.
+I want to be sure you are able to get the best policy for the best price.

 - Follow your doctor’s advice regarding medication and treatment